 Tinnitus neuromodulation research

-This page summarizes some of the published research behind sound-based neuromodulation for tinnitus, including notched-sound therapy, acoustic coordinated reset (CR) neuromodulation, and related sound therapies.
+This page summarizes key research behind sound-based neuromodulation for tinnitus, including notched-sound therapy, acoustic coordinated reset (CR) neuromodulation, residual inhibition, and stress-reduction approaches.
 It is informational only and not medical advice.

 ← Back to CalmTinnitus home